KlimTester/Portfolio/README.md

 ## 👨‍💻About me

   Hello!
-My name is Ilya Klimov and I am an aspiring testing engineer who is truly passionate about the world of software testing.
+My name is Ilia Klimov and I am an aspiring testing engineer who is truly passionate about the world of software testing.
 My story in this field is just beginning, but I have a burning desire to learn and grow in this profession.

 **My skills and experience:**